What is Unitarian Universalism?

 What are your services like?

-We have weekly services each Sunday morning at 10:30 am that bring together our own thoughts and experiences with music and words that both comfort and challenge.
-They are often led by our own minister, but occasionally by a minister from another congregation, guest speaker, or by a member of our congregation.
-We have optional childcare, collect an offering to help support a non-profit in the community, and coffee-chat after service.
+Our weekly services each Sunday morning bring together our own thoughts and experiences with music and words that both comfort and challenge.
+They are often led by our own minister, but occasionally by a visiting minister, guest speaker, or member of our congregation.
+Service is from 10:30 to about 11:30 am every Sunday and is held at 1893 N Vasco Lane in Livermore.
+(We are one driveway away from “Legacy Ink,” and across the street from “Hop DeVine” and “88 Seafood Supermarket.”)

-What kind of activities do you do?
+What kinds of activities do you have?

 Who can I contact for more information?